Pregnancy Weight Gain Calculator

 How to Use This Pregnancy Weight Gain

-Follow these steps to calculate your pregnancy weight gain recommendations:
+Follow these steps to calculate your personalized pregnancy weight gain recommendations:

 What Is Pregnancy Weight Gain?

-Pregnancy weight gain is a normal and essential part of supporting a healthy pregnancy and baby development.
-The amount of weight a pregnant woman should gain depends on her pre-pregnancy body mass index (BMI).
-The Institute of Medicine (IOM) provides evidence-based guidelines for appropriate weight gain ranges that minimize health risks for both mother and baby.
+Pregnancy weight gain is a normal and essential part of supporting a healthy pregnancy and optimal baby development.
+The amount of weight a pregnant woman should gain depends primarily on her pre-pregnancy body mass index (BMI), and the Institute of Medicine (IOM) has established evidence-based guidelines that healthcare providers use worldwide to recommend appropriate weight gain ranges.
+These guidelines are designed to minimize health risks for both mother and baby while ensuring the growing fetus receives adequate nutrition.

 Formula & Methodology